KxSystems/embedPy/README.md

 ```bash
 ./configure && make test
 ```
-If running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory that you are building from.
+If running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place in the build directory.

 Install by placing `p.q` in `$QHOME` and `p.so` in `$QHOME/{l64|m64}`.

+`p.q` defines the `.p` directory, which includes a `.p.e` function.
+This allows Python statements to be run from a `p)` prompt.

 **NB** If you are currently using PyQ, it also has a file called p.so, which it places in `$QHOME/{l64|m64}`.
 In this case, you may want to initially run from the local build directory without installing.

-`p.q` defines the `.p` directory, which includes a `.p.e` function.
-This allows Python statements to be run from a `p)` prompt.

 ## Example usage